Gunak/SimCompanies/README.md

-# SimCompaniesCLI
+# SimCompanies
-CLI to interface with Sim Companies API
+Classes to interface with Sim Companies API